thupham16/Sales-Analysis/README.md

 - Frequency: how often they purchase.
 - Monetary value: how much money they spend.
 >
-This Analysis is a part of Data Warehouse project.
+This Analysis is performed based on analytic data models, which is a part of Data Warehouse project.
 The project includes: clean raw data, build dim and fact tables, analyze customer and sales.
 >
 # Overview of Dataset: